eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 	- Open-world assumption (OWA) \cite{WikipediaContributors2018a8}
 	- Closed-world assumption (CWA) \cite{WikipediaContributors2018a9}
 	- Single version of the truth (SVOT) \cite{WikipediaContributors2018a10}
+		* A data warehouse that has a single centralized database, or a distributed synchronized database, to store "all of an organization's data in a consistent and non-redundant form."
+	- Single source of truth (SSOT) \cite{WikipediaContributors2018a11}
+		* A method to "structure information models and associated data schema," so "that every data element is stored exactly once"
+			\cite{WikipediaContributors2018a11}.
+		* "Always source a particular piece of information from one place"
+			\cite{WikipediaContributors2018a10}.
+		* Use referencing to link to data elements in the SSOT databases, which are based on the relational schema or distant federated databases, so that "all other locations of the data" refer/point "to the primary `source of truth' location"
+			\cite{WikipediaContributors2018a11};
+			- this avoids the need to keep duplicates of a data element updated, by allowing value from the only/primary location to propagate throughout the computer network
+				\cite{WikipediaContributors2018a11};
+			- it also avoids the risks of "incorrectly linked duplicates", and denormalizing data elements (see database denormalization \cite{WikipediaContributors2018a12}).
+			- Usage of pointers also covers copying and updating database tables, rows, and cells \cite{WikipediaContributors2018a11}

 A **surrogate key** is an attribute that functions as a key